renniercaroline-prog/Investigating-Emotional-Markets/ReadMe.md

 ### Silicon Valley Bank (SVB) Collapse - March 2023

-We developed a Fear Index to track banking sector anxiety in the weeks leading up to the Silicon Valley Bank collapse.
-Our analysis revealed that **emotional fear signals spiked 3-7 days before the actual crash**, providing an early warning window.
+I developed a Fear Index to track banking sector anxiety in the weeks leading up to the Silicon Valley Bank collapse.
+My analysis revealed that **emotional fear signals spiked 3-7 days before the actual crash**, providing an early warning window.

 ![Fear Index - Two Weeks Before SVB Collapse](SVB_Crash.png)*Fear Index tracking from February 23 to March 9, 2023.
 Note the critical spike on March 8 (marked in orange) - one day before the stock crash (marked in dark red) - exceeding the +2σ threshold.*